AccessManager/access-manager/README.md

 Press `ctrl+d` to get out of MySQL prompt.

-Still being in the home directory issue following command to get into project directory:
+Still being in the home directory issue following commands to get into project directory & make the storage directory writeable:

 ```
 $ cd access-manager
+$ chmod 777 -R storage
 ```

 Since this is a fresh install, run following command for configuration setup.